Navy SEAL Danny Dietz's Mother Reacts To Pres. Biden's Plan To Withdraw U.S. Troops From Afghanistan

 He said those risks include danger for U.S. and NATO troops as they pull out, and the country falling into the hands of the Taliban once again.
 The Taliban allowed Al-Qaeda to use the country as training in a staging base for the 9/11 attack that killed nearly 3,000 people in the U. S.

-So intense was the incident in which Danny Dietz was killed it was made into the movie “Lone Survivor.”MORE NEWS: Aging Out Of The Foster Care System Without Support Can Be A Lonely Life
+So intense was the incident in which Danny Dietz was killed it was made into the movie “Lone Survivor.”MORE NEWS: 'We Are Concerned': Loveland Police Chief Responds To Forceful Arrest Of 73-Year-Old With Dementia

 Even if the Taliban eventually takes over, Danny’s mother feels her son’s death was not in vain, “I think my son did what he was sent out to do.
 Unfortunately, he didn’t come home.”